Tomahawk embedded in car windscreen after alleged fight

-People posted on social media about the incident early on Thursday afternoon, and some believed it was related to an earlier incident in Kahiwi Rd, Raumanga.
+People posted on social media about seeing multiple police cars on Otaika Rd early on Thursday afternoon, with some linking it to the earlier incident on Kahiwi St.

 One person posted a video showing three police cars with lights and sirens driving past the Otaika shops.